rohanrhu/gdb-frontend/README.md

   --credentials=USER:PASS, -c USER:PASS:        Specifies username and password for accessing to debugger (Browser asks it for two times).)
   --host=IP, -H IP:                             Specifies current host address that you can access via for HTTP and WS servers.
   --listen=IP, -l IP:                           Specifies listen address for HTTP and WS servers.
-  --port=PORT, -p PORT:                         Specifies port range for three ports to (Gotty: PORT, HTTP: PORT+1, WS: PORT+2 or 0 for random ports).
+  --port=PORT, -p PORT:                         Specifies port range for three ports to (Gotty: PORT, HTTP: PORT+1 or 0 for random ports).
   --http-port=PORT:                             Specifies HTTP server port.
   --gotty-port=PORT:                            Specifies Gotty server port.
   --readonly, -r:                               Makes code editor readonly.
 (Notice: This option is not related to security.)